FederatedTrust: A Solution for Trustworthy Federated Learning: Related Work

 Although FL provides a first level of data protection by not sharing training data, the FL paradigm is still vulnerable to adversarial attacks affecting data privacy (inference attacks) and model performance (poisoning attacks)~\cite{fl_attack_taxonomy}.
 Therefore, robustness is an important pillar to consider in trustworthy FL.
-To improve the FL robustness against adversarial attacks affecting data privacy and model performance, the authors of \cite{fl_attack_taxonomy} proposed the usage of differential privacy, robust aggregation, and outlier detection as primary defenses.
-In the same direction, \cite{dp_robust} showed empirical evidence that differential privacy could defend against backdoor attacks and mitigate white-box membership inference attacks in FL. \cite{munoz2019byzantine} introduced Adaptive Federated Averaging (AFA), a Byzantine-robust FL algorithm that detects and discards bad or malicious client updates at every iteration by comparing the similarity of the individual updates to the one for the aggregated model.
-From a similar perspective, \cite{outlier_backdoor} proposed Robust Filtering of one-dimensional Outliers (RFOut-1d), a new FL approach resilient to model-poisoning backdoor attacks by filtering out the model updates of the adversarial clients.
+To improve the FL robustness against adversarial attacks affecting data privacy and model performance, the authors of \cite{fl_attack_taxonomy} proposed the usage of differential privacy, robust aggregation, and outlier detection as primary defenses. \cite{dp_robust} showed empirical evidence that differential privacy could defend against backdoor attacks and mitigate white-box membership inference attacks in FL. \cite{munoz2019byzantine} introduced Adaptive Federated Averaging (AFA), a Byzantine-robust FL algorithm that detects and discards bad or malicious client updates at every iteration by comparing the similarity of the individual updates to the one for the aggregated model.
+From a similar perspective, \cite{outlier_backdoor} proposed Robust Filtering of one-dimensional Outliers (RFOut-1d), a new FL approach resilient to model-poisoning backdoor attacks.
 Finally, regarding mechanisms and metrics able to evaluate the robustness of FL, the literature has focused on methods to quantify robustness once the model is trained.
 Some examples of these metrics are loss sensitivity, empirical robustness, or CLEVER score \cite{jankovic2022empirical}.